bloomberg/chromium.bb/native_client_sdk/src/doc/overview.rst

 Versioning
 ==========

-Chrome releases on a six week cycle, and developer versions of Chrome are pushed to the public beta channel three weeks before release.
-As with any software, each release of Chrome includes changes to Native Client and the Pepper interfaces that may require modification to existing applications.
+Chrome is released on a six week cycle, and developer versions of Chrome are pushed to the public beta channel three weeks before release.
+As with any software, each release of Chrome may include changes to Native Client and the Pepper interfaces that may require modification to existing applications.
-However, modules compiled for one version of Pepper/Chrome should generally work with subsequent versions of Pepper/Chrome.
-The SDK includes multiple `versions <https://developers.google.com/native-client/version>`_ of the Pepper APIs to help developers make adjustments to API changes and take advantage of new features.
+However, modules compiled for one version of Pepper/Chrome should work with subsequent versions of Pepper/Chrome.
+The SDK includes multiple `versions
+<https://developers.google.com/native-client/version>`_ of the Pepper APIs to
+help developers make adjustments to API changes and take advantage of new features.

 Where to go next
 ================